shjawale/final-project-restaurant/README.md

 ## Item Creator Diagram
 ![](Images/CreatorClasses.png)

-In this project we are using the Factory Method Pattern  to create necessary Products, in this case Item.
-The Concrete Products are Order, Plate, and SingleItem.
-PlateCreator will return a Plate and SingleItemCreator will return a Single Item.
-Both of these concrete creators are subclasses of ItemCreator.
+In this project we are using the Factory Method Pattern  to create necessary Products, in this case 'Item'.
+The Concrete Products are 'Order', 'Plate', and 'SingleItem'.
+'PlateCreator' will return a 'Plate' and 'SingleItemCreator' will return a 'Single Item'.
+Both of these concrete creators are subclasses of 'ItemCreator'.
 Within the Factory Method Pattern, we are implementing parameterized factory method.
-This means that PlateCreator will be responsible for all the different types of plates, differentiationg between them by the attributes passed into the constructor.
-Same goes for the SingleItemCreator.
+This means that 'PlateCreator' will be responsible for all the different types of plates, differentiating between them using the attributes passed into the constructor.
+Same goes for the 'SingleItemCreator'.